nabilnaja/leetcode/src/tree/leetcode100/README.md

 Two binary trees are considered the same if they are structurally identical, and the nodes have the same value.

 * complexity analysis

+Time complexity: O(n). n is the number of nodes.

+Space complexity: O(h). h is the height of the tree.